romi/plantdb/README.md

 # PlantDB

-Documentation about the "Plant Scanner" project can be found [here](https://docs.romi-project.eu/Scanner/home/).
+Documentation about the "Plant Imager" project can be found [here](https://docs.romi-project.eu/plant_imager/home/).

 ## Getting started